 Falcons: Secondary prepares for Gordon

-Brian Hoyer, coming off a season low -7.6 performance, attempts 30.1% of his passes from play action.
 It will be interesting to see if the addition of Gordon shifts the run-heavy focus of the Browns to a more aerial-based attack, and whether the Falcons’ improving defense can cope if it does.